IcyNoctiluca/Lion-Optimisation-Algorithm/README.md

 ## Results

 The results of our experiments can be found in the results folder.
 To plot the results run: python plot.py

-## Report

-See pdf file for full write up of findings